Urban rail transit: Funicular

+The term funicular derives from the Latin word funiculus, the diminutive of funis, meaning 'rope'.

-Other types of services
+Related types

 Guided bus

 A bus shares many characteristics with light rail and trams but does not run on rails.
 Trolleybuses are buses that are powered from overhead wires.
 Vehicles that can travel both on rails and on roads have been tried experimentally but are not in common use.
 The term bus rapid transit is used to refer to various methods of providing faster bus services and the systems that use it have similar characteristics to light rail.
 Guided buses are buses capable of being steered by external means, usually on a dedicated track or roll way that excludes other traffic.
 Some cities experimenting with guided bus technologies, such as Nancy, have chosen to refer to them as 'trams on tires' (rubber-tired trams) and given them tram-like appearances.